-JUMP TO RECIPE -
++ JUMP TO RECIPE

 I used to think remoulade was a type of posh sauce thing – you know: béchamel, hollandaise, béarnaise and remoulade.
 Later on I think I was convinced it was some equally sophisticated French dish made mainly with egg yolks.
 I couldn’t really tell you when and how I finally realised that it was grated celeriac with mayo.

 It goes well with fish.
 After all it’s served at every seafood buffet in the French alpine resort hotels.
 But it goes equally well with meat, and in fact can very well replace coleslaw.
-Just for variety.
+Just for the variety.

-- one small apple, peeled and cored
+- 1 small apple, peeled and cored

 - a handful of raisins

-- mayonnaise, wholegrain mustard and crème fraiche or yoghurt for the dressing
+- 4 tbsp. crème fraiche or yoghurt

-Julienne the celeriac, carrot and apple or very coarsely grate.Season with salt and pepper, if not serving straight away don’t dress but sprinkle with lemon juice (to stop the apple and celeriac from going brown).
+2.Season the shredded vegetables with salt and pepper; if not serving straight away don’t dress but sprinkle with lemon juice (to stop the apple and celeriac from going brown).